An unbalanced bite not only makes speaking and chewing more difficult, it can also cause persistent jaw pain, inflammation, and headaches.

 Fortunately, Dr. Anderson is also qualified to diagnose and treat fractures and facial injuries.

-So, even if you don't have TMJ, you may still find the answers and care you need at our Logan office.
+So, even if you don't have TMJ, you may still find the answers and care you need with our Logan area team.